 4. Major Prophets - Isaiah, Jeremiah, Lamentations, Ezekiel and Daniel, they are called major because of their size,

-1. Synoptic Gospels - Matthew, Mark, Luke, John
+1. Synoptic Gospels - Matthew, Mark, Luke, and John

 2. Book of History - Acts

 3. Pauline Epistles - Romans, I Corinthians, II Corinthians, Galatians, Ephesians, Philippians, Colossians, I Corinthians, II Corinthians, I Timothy, II Timothy, Titus, Philemon, and possibly Hebrews, The Apostle Paul is the Apostle to the Gentiles, the one entrusted with the full revelation of the Mystery dispensation and he wrote the majority books of the New Testament.

 4. General Epistles - Hebrews, James I Peter, II Peter, I John, II John, III John, and Jude

 It would be helpful to consider the scriptures corresponding to the order of each dispensation when studying.